khzhang2/khzhang2.github.io/_pages/project_FD_simulator.md

 author_profile: false
 ---

-## Last update on Feb.
+## Last code update on Feb.
 4, 2023
 Author: K.Z.

 Agent-based simulation.
-CPU multiprocessing.
+CPU multiprocessing for current demos.

 ## Demonstration animation
 N_v represents the number of idle riders (drivers), N_b represents the number of accumulated order batches, p is the customer matching probability, pp is the rider matching probability.
 The merchant node size represents the number of accumulated orders in this merchant.